TRAINING

 The practice sessions take place during the following three months.
 Practice sessions are recorded and the recording shared only with the course participants involved in the given session so that they may review their performance subsequently.
 Find out more about the practice sessions below.

 The programme concludes with public finals featuring the most persuasive and skilled participants on each course, before a tribunal of leading international arbitrators chaired by or in honour of the dedicatee for that ROAP edition.
-ROAP dedicatees have included the late Professor David D. Caron, Professor Gabrielle Kaufmann-Kohler, Toby Landau KC, Alexis Mourre, Lucy Reed, Professor Eduardo Zuleta and Dr Yas Banifatemi.
-You can watch their dedication events and the finals that took place before them or honouring them here.
+Past dedicatees include the late Prof. David D. Caron, Prof. Gabrielle Kaufmann-Kohler, Toby Landau KC, Alexis Mourre, Funke Adekoya SAN and Jean Kalicki.
+You can find out about ROAP dedicatees, and watch their dedication events and the finals that took place before them or honouring them here.

 Finally, every participant is assigned a mentor from the faculty who will follow them through to the conclusion of the programme.
 Participants enrolled in both courses are assigned two mentors – one for each course.